icanzilb/Languages/0-For-Instructor/3-LabInstructions.markdown

 ![](./3-LabImages/ib5.png)

-While holding the Ctrl button on your keyboard drag with the mouse from Referencing Outlets to your View Controller object in Interface Builder:
+Drag with the mouse from Referencing Outlets to your View Controller object in Interface Builder:

 ![](./3-LabImages/ib6.png)